alexfigliolia/metrics-queue-react/README.md

 );
 ```

-In the use case above, `AsyncComponent` is an expensive-to-render component or an asynchronous import that resolves to a component.
-But really, it can be any secondary experience that can be deferred until after the `"first-render"` mark.
+In the use case above, `AsyncComponent` can be any expensive-to-render component or asynchronous import that resolves to a component.
+It can also be any secondary experience that can be deferred until after the `"first-render"` mark.

 ### useMetricSubscription